adinashby/starter-programming-in-science-assignment-1/README.md

 5. **(20%)** While Loop – Counting Multiples of 3:

-   - Write a function that counts from 1 to 20 using a ```while``` loop.
+   - Write a function that counts from 1 to ```limit``` using a ```while``` loop.
 For every number that is a multiple of 3, the function should return "Multiple of 3" instead of the number.

-6. **(20%)** Do-While Loop Simulation – Ask for Positive Number:
+6. **(20%)** Sum of Even Numbers in a Range:

-   - Write a function that continuously asks the user for a number until they input a positive number.
-The function should return the first positive number input by the user.
+   - Write a function that takes a start and an end value and calculates the sum of all even numbers within that range.

 ### Run Command